RichardMoot/GrailLight/README.md

 The result of the supertagger is passed as input to GrailLight, and if a proof is found, the syntactic proof can be found be selecting `Proof` from the `File` menu, and the meaning (in Discourse Representation Theory) can be found by selecting `Semantics` from the `File` menu.

-The menu allows you the change the supertagger/models used and the beta value of the supertagger; essentially, larger beta values result in more formulas per word, meaning slower parsing but higher likelyhood of finding a proof).
+The menu allows you the change the supertagger/models used and the beta value of the supertagger; essentially, larger beta values result in more formulas per word, meaning slower parsing but higher likelyhood of finding a proof.
 It is recommended to use a fairly high beta value (such as the default 0.1) and only decrease it when no proof is found.
 Several useful values are available in the `Beta` item of the `Options` menu.

 # User interface to the chart parser